saphewilliam/saphe-packages/packages/react-table/README.md

 ## Features

-- 🤩 Sort or show/hide columns with provided utility functions,
+- 🤩 Sort and show/hide columns with the provided utility functions,
 - ⏭️ Built-in pagination logic,
 - 🔍 Exact and fuzzy text search with match highlighting out-of-the-box,
-- 🎨 Headless; you decide the table style, we handle the logic.
+- 🎨 Headless; you decide the table style, the hook handle the logic.

 ## TODOs

-- [] Do a performance analysis
+- [ ] Do a performance analysis
-- [] Check if the code would be cleaner/faster using useReducer (probably)
+- [ ] Check if the code would be cleaner/faster using useReducer (probably)
-- [] Table styling packs
+- [ ] Table styling packs
-- [] Search debounce
+- [ ] Search debounce
+- [ ] RegEx search mode?
-- [] Fetching functionality for sort, search, and pagination instead of client-side data slicing
+- [ ] Fetching functionality for sort, search, and pagination instead of client-side data slicing

 ## Getting Started